bugbiteme/harcorparkour/README.md

 ##Compile for web server deployment
 - ./gradlew html:dist
 - web application can be found in html/build
-- you can test application locally by running a light weight python based web server withing *build*
+- you can test application locally by running a light weight python based web server within *build*
   - python -m SimpleHTTPServer
   - point browser to localhost:8000
 - when you are ready to push to cf, create a war of all the contents in /html/build